-Ryan is a Ph.D. student at Johns Hopkins University in the Department of Biomedical Engineering.
+Ryan is a Ph.D. candidate at Johns Hopkins University in the Department of Biomedical Engineering.
 He completed his B.Sc. in Biomedical Engineering (2016) at the University of Buffalo before joining the Computational Cardiology Lab in the following academic year.
 Ryan is a proud recipient of the National Science Foundation Graduate Research and Tau Beta Pi Fellowships.

 Ryan's research focuses on using personalized heart models to predict arrhythmias and assess treatment options for patients with a high risk of sudden cardiac death.
 His prior expertise in cardiovascular segmentation, modeling, and 3D printing for applications in endovascular treatment planning and education has provided him a smooth transition into the field of cardiac electrophysiology research.